 All You Need to Know About Natural Wine

 Have you ever heard of natural wine?
 If you enjoy wine, chances are you have!
 Natural wine is definitely trending these days, although the term could refer to any number of wine productions.
-Natural wine is generally produced by small, independent producers who rely on sustainable, organic or biodynamic production methods when growing their grapes and producing their wines.
+It is generally produced by small, independent producers who rely on sustainable, organic or biodynamic production methods when growing their grapes and producing their wines.
 Natural wines are produced using natural yeasts that are already present on the grapes’ skin.
 To prolong a wine’s shelf-life, or to ensure its quality after shipping, producers traditionally use additional additives or sulfites.
 In natural wines these components are not present.
 Natural wine can be tricky though, since there is no official body that overseas its production or labeling.
 That’s why if you are told you are having a natural wine, it is important to ask questions and get specific answers.

-Natural wines can sometimes appear cloudy, due to the natural yeast they are produced with.
+Natural wines can sometimes appear cloudy, due to the natural yeast.
 While some of these wines may be clear and crisp, more often than not you will notice some kind of funky, strange fermentation going on.
 One word that you will certainly come across as you explore them is pét-nat.
 Pét-nat is a natural wine making technique that is extremely popular these days.
 These wines are somewhat fizzy, since they are bottled before the fermenting process is completed.
 This style wine can be made with any grape and will certainly be fun to drink.

 Today, there is no official natural wine certification.
 While organic and biodynamic wines follow formulas that can be tested and labeled, natural wine is still a new subject.
 Some industry leaders would like there to be a standardization to ensure quality control for consumers, while others think imposing rules and labels will take away from natural winemakers’ creativity.